Excessive Insulin Can Be Deadly, New Study Warns

 Eli Lilly Caps Insulin Prices Slashes Seventy Percent

-NEW YORK, NEW YORK - MARCH 02: In this photo illustration, Taylor Jane Stimmler, whose had type 1 diabetes since she was a teenager, displays her insulin and needles used for injection on March 02, 2023, in New York City.
-Drugmaker Eli Lilly announced yesterday that it would cap the out-of-pocket cost of its insulin at $35 a month.
-Medical experts believe that the unexpected move may compel other insulin makers in the U.S. to follow suit and cap their prices on insulin.
+NEW YORK, NEW YORK - MARCH 02: In this photo illustration, Taylor Jane Stimmler, whose had type 1 diabetes since she was a teenager, displays her insulin and needles used for injection, on March 02, 2023 in New York City.
+Drugmaker Eli Lilly announced yesterday that it will cap the out-of-pocket cost of its insulin at $35 a month.
+Medical experts believe that the unexpected move may compel other insulin makers in the U.S. to follow suit and cap their prices of insulin.
+Spencer Platt/Getty Images

 "Safety Valve"